-To be consistent with other PJM units within this manual the term fuel cost is used to account for the energy necessary to pump from the lower reservoir to the upper reservoir.
-The fuel costs for a Run-of-River Hydro Unit are equal to zero.
+For a Pumped Hydro Unit to be consistent with other PJM units within this manual, the term fuel cost is used to account for the energy necessary to pump from the lower reservoir to the upper reservoir.

 Note: The information in Section 2.3 contains basic Fuel Cost information relevant for all unit types.
 The following additional information only pertains to pumped hydro units.